Mezran/Pet-Life/README.md

 The pet sitter page displays some basic information about their pet sitters as well as allows the user to manage pet sitters by adding and removing them.

 ![PetSitter](./screens/petSitters.png)

+## Authors
+See the list of [contributors](https://github.com/Mezran/Pet-Life/graphs/contributors) who participated in this project along with individual commit history.

+copyright 2019 &copy; Stephen Allen